craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 Larger creatures can wield larger weapons more easily.
 For creatures of a size-class of 'Large' or greater, Melee Weapons with the *two-handed* property but without the *very heavy* property become *versatile (d+)* instead of *two-handed* for them.

 ## Having Reach
-While you have *reach*, any non-spell
+While you have *reach*, any non-spell text that reads 'within 5 feet', that text instead reads 'within *Threatened Area*'.

+Your *Threatened Area*

 ## Equipment Slots
 To gain the benefits of a given item, you must assign it to a valid slot.
 You may only gain the benefits of a single item in a given slot.
 Some items may occupy more than one slot, in which case, you must assign it to all slots to gain its benefits.